Luannadc/html-css-js-Notes/CssSyntax.md

 The declaration block {  } contains one or more declarations separated by semicolons.<br/>

 Each declaration includes a css property name and a value, separted by ':'<br/>

+## Css Selectors
+A css selector selects the html element(s) you want to style.<br>
+We can divide Css selectors into five categories: <br>

+ -